-The data used for training and test in this work are from the experimental meson data in PDG 2024 and 2025 update\,\cite{PDG2024}, which include 400 mesons.
+The data used for training and testing in this work are from the experimental meson data in PDG 2024 and 2025 update\,\cite{PDG2024}, which include 400 mesons.
 The most important challenge for this task is the lack of data.
-Though more than 400 mesons are discovered in experiments, it is still quite small for training a deep neural network with good generalization ability.
-To overcome the bottleneck of data sparsity, data enhancement is considered an effective strategy.
+Though more than 400 mesons have been discovered in experiments, the dataset is still quite small for training a deep neural network with good generalization ability.
+To overcome the bottleneck of data sparsity, data augmentation is considered an effective strategy.
 There are two main implementation paths in machine learning: one is to use deep generative models to learn and generate new synthetic samples\,\cite{Malekhosseini2025}; the second is to generate physically reasonable pseudo-data by Monte-Carlo sampling of experimental data.
 The latter one can expand the limited datasets and also improve model robustness.
 Therefore, it is widely used in particle physics, nuclear physics, and astrophysics\,\cite{ATLAS2024,LHCb2013A,Fujimoto2021,LIGO2016,ATLAS2023}.
 These two paths provide complementary perspectives for addressing data sparsity issues.

 To overcome this problem, we implement the Gaussian Monte-Carlo data enhancement based on the uncertainties of experimental data in this work.
-The experimental measurement of a meson mass $m$ is always accompanied by the experimental uncertainties $\Delta m$ from both the statistical error and the systematic error, which in turn define the confidence interval of the corresponding experimental data.
-The core idea of the Gaussian Monte-Carlo data enhancement is to produce the Monte-Carlo\,(MC) mass data for every hadron based on the Gaussian distribution with the standard deviation $\sigma$ defined by the experimental error $\Delta m$.
+The experimental measurement of a meson mass $m$ is always accompanied by the experimental uncertainties $\Delta m$ from both statistical and systematic errors, which in turn define the confidence interval of the corresponding experimental data.
+The core idea of the Gaussian Monte-Carlo data enhancement is to produce the Monte Carlo\,(MC) mass data for every hadron based on the Gaussian distribution with the standard deviation $\sigma$ defined by the experimental error $\Delta m$.